veebch/littlefluffyclouds/README.md

 It's done using some (really thin) nichrome wire and a battery.
 When power is applied the wire acts as a resistor, the resistance generates heat and the wire will then easily cut the polystyrene.

 The shape is 4 simple arcs.
-Once it is cut, make a template for the face using the svg file in this repository and dab some paint through.
+Once it is cut, make a template for the face using the template image (cheekysue.svg) file in this repository and dab some paint through.

 ## Template Image